/media/laahqblt/swing-trading-investment-universe.jpg

 One of the best ways to reduce volatility in your portfolio is through diversification.
 This means spreading your investments across different assets, like stocks, bonds, and cash, to lower the overall risk.

 For example, if you put all your money in one stock, a big drop in that stock could hurt your entire portfolio.
 But if you invest in a mix of different stocks and bonds, the risk is spread out.
-When one investment goes down, another might go up, helping to stabilize your returns.
+When one investment goes down, another might go up, helping to stabilise your returns.

 The second way to reduce volatility is through rebalancing which works like this.
 Suppose you start with a portfolio that is 50% stocks and 50% bonds.
 After one year, stocks perform well and grow to 60% of your portfolio, while bonds drop to 40%.
 To maintain your desired level of risk, you would rebalance by selling some stocks and buying more bonds, bringing your portfolio back to 50/50.